October 24, 2022 4 min read

 A person holding a piece of a hemp plant to the sky as if to inspect it

 The military research was eventually stopped in 1975, and THC-O mentions didn’t resurface until 1978 when a man in Jacksonville, Florida was charged with manufacturing THC-O with distribution intent.
 Because this was ruled to be one isolated event, the DEA didn’t go any further.
-It wasn’t until 1986 that the U.S. federal government made THC analogues illegal.
+It wasn’t until 1986 that the U.S. federal government made THC analogs illegal.

-Because there is no direct information about how or why THC-O was isolated, many people lend the credit to the Army researchers.
-After all, Delta-8-THC was also isolated around the same time (in the mid 40’s) and is a precursor to THC-O when made via isomerization.
+Because there is no direct information about how or why THC-O was isolated, many people lend credit to the Army researchers.
+After all, Delta-8-THC was also isolated around the same time (in the mid ’40s) and is a precursor to THC-O when made via isomerization.
 Others suggest that THC-O was first isolated in the year 1940, although it’s unclear who the original researcher to isolate THC-O may have been.

-Is THC-O today the same as THC-O from 1940?
+Is THC-O Today the Same as THC-O From 1940?

 THC-O exists naturally in the cannabis plant.
 It can be found in hemp in very low concentrations, and it can be extracted naturally using the same extraction methods that are used to extract CBD.
 This is the reason that THC-O is considered to be a “natural hemp cannabinoid” and the reason that it’s legal considering the definition used to legalize hemp in the 2018 Farm Bill.